mozilla/bedrock/README.md

 Contributing
 ------------

 Patches are welcome!
-Feel free to fork and contribute to this project on [GitHub][gh-bedrock].
+Feel free to fork and contribute to [this project][gh-bedrock] on GitHub.
 If you find a problem and wish to report it, please [file a bug][bugzilla].

 Looking for a good first bug to work on?
 Take a look at the [wiki page][wiki] for a